 him to delay his abdication.

-In 1413 the German emperor Sigismund of Luxemburg took the initiative to convene an ecumenical council in the town of Constance in southern Germany: the invitation was not limited to the cardinals, but was extended to bishops and representatives of the monastic orders as well as to representatives of the five European nations: Germany, England, France, Italy and Iberia: the Council can be regarded as a forerunner of the great European conferences of Westphalia (1648), Aix-la-Chapelle (1748) and Vienna (1815).
-The Council opened in November 1414 and on July 1415 it was authorized by Pope Gregory XII, who at the same time resigned from the papal throne.
+In 1413 Sigismund of Luxembourg, King of Germany, took the initiative to convene an ecumenical council in the town of Constance in southern Germany: the invitation was not limited to the cardinals, but was extended to bishops and representatives of the monastic orders as well as to representatives of five European nations: Germany, England, France, Italy and Iberia.
+The Council opened in November 1414 and on July 1415 its activities were authorized by Pope Gregory XII, who at the same time resigned from the papal throne.
 The Council forced the other two contenders to resign; the assembly chose to delay the election of a new pope until it had reviewed many aspects of the roles and authorities of the pope, the cardinals, the bishops and the ecumenical council, including the financial aspects of the ecclesiastical activity.

 (left) Palazzo - Gesta Pontificum Romanorum - portrait of the Pisan Pope John XXIII: the book (published in 1688) included John XXIII among the legitimate popes

 although with some doubts about the right number to be associated with him which ranged from XXI to XXIV;

 (right) coat of arms of Pope Gregory XII on his monument in the Cathedral of Recanati: it is that of a cardinal,

 because when he died he was no longer a pope